sanjuu11525/udacity_navigation/README.md

 ```
 ## Running the Code

-1. This repository is for Udacity Navigation project of Reinforcement Leaning Nanodegree.
-Some implementation is publicly avaialble.
+1. This repository is for Udacity Navigation project.
+Some implementation is publicly avaialble by Udacity.
+Please visit the reference for more information.

 2. Train the agent with implemented code in ```train_dqn.ipynb```.